arthurfenderbucker/LaTTe-Language-Trajectory-TransformEr/README.md

 1) press 'o' to load the original trajectory
 2) press 'm' to modify the trajectory using our model for the given input on top.
 3) press 't' to set a different interaction text.
-4) press 'u' to update the trajctory setting the modified traj as the original one
+4) press 'u' to update the trajectory setting the modified traj as the original one

-intructions for additional keyboard commands are shown in script output.
+instructions for additional keyboard commands are shown in the script output.

 ---
 ## ROS setup:

-> **IMPORTANT:** make sure that conda isn't initialized in your .bashrc file, otherwise, you might face conflicts between the python versions
+> **IMPORTANT:** Make sure that conda isn't initialized in your .bashrc file, otherwise, you might face conflicts between the Python versions

 [install ROS melodic](http://wiki.ros.org/melodic/Installation/Ubuntu)

 <!-- [manually install CVbridge](https://cyaninfinite.com/ros-cv-bridge-with-python-3/)
-> **NOTE:** this is the catkin config that I used to intall CVbridge with the Anaconda </br>
+> **NOTE:** this is the catkin config that I used to install CVbridge with the Anaconda </br>
 ```catkin config -DPYTHON_EXECUTABLE=$CONDA_PREFIX/bin/python -DPYTHON_INCLUDE_DIR=$CONDA_PREFIX/include/python3.8 -DPYTHON_LIBRARY=$CONDA_PREFIX/lib/libpython3.8.so -DSETUPTOOLS_DEB_LAYOUT=OFF``` -->

 For realtime object detection: